 Cybercrime is generally defined as a criminal offence involving a computer as the object of the crime (hacking, phishing, spamming), or as the tool used to commit a material component of the offence (child pornography, hate crimes, computer fraud).
 Criminals can also use computers for communication and document or data storage.

-All government departments (including the Department of Justice, the RCMP, and Public Safety Canada) work together to protect Canadians from the threat of cybercrime.
+Many government departments (including the Department of Justice, the RCMP, Public Safety Canada, and Global Affairs Canada) work together to protect Canadians from the threat of cybercrime.
 Partnerships have also been developed between International, Federal and Provincial law enforcement agencies.
 One example of this type of coordination is the Canadian Anti-Fraud Centre, a joint effort of the RCMP, OPP, and the Competition Bureau of Canada to combat internet and mass-marketing fraud.

 On March 10, 2015, The Protecting Canadians from Online Crime Act came into force.
 This legislation provides law enforcement agencies with new, specialized investigative powers to help them take action against Internet child sexual exploitation, and disrupt on-line organized crime activity.